Tunisian president in Libya for talks with new unity govt - RFI

 Tripoli (AFP)

-Tunisian President Kais Saied on Wednesday visited neighbouring Libya, where a UN-backed unity government is seeking to restore stability after a decade of violent turmoil.
+Tunisian President Kais Saied on Wednesday visited neighbouring Libya, where a UN-backed unity government is seeking to restore stability after a decade of violence and division.

-On the first such visit since 2012, the Tunisian president was due to meet Libya's new interim Prime Minister Abdul Hamid Dbeibah, who has been tasked with governing until December elections.

-Libya descended into chaos after dictator Moamer Kadhafi was toppled and killed in a NATO-backed uprising in 2011, with an array of forces battling to fill the void.
+Libya descended into chaos as dictator Moamer Kadhafi was toppled and killed in a NATO-backed uprising in 2011 and an array of armed groups battled to fill the void.

-The turmoil has impacted Tunisia by sharply reducing cross-border trade and because jihadists used lawless Libya as a staging area for a series of bloody attacks in Tunisia.
+The turmoil has also impacted Tunisia, sharply reducing cross-border trade and turning Libya into a launchpad for a series of bloody jihadist attacks in Tunisia.

-Saied was welcomed at the airport in Tripoli by Presidential Council Chairman Mohamed al-Manfi and was later to meet Dbeibah, who was sworn in Monday.
+On Wednesday, Saied was welcomed at the airport by Mohamed al-Manfi, head of a new three-member presidency council, who hailed the visit as "historic".

+The pair discussed reviving bilateral agreements and trade, strengthening investment and facilitating dealings between their central banks, according to a Tunisian presidency statement.

+Discussions focused on reinforcing ties in a variety of areas, "in particular the economy, health, transport and education", according to the Tunisian presidency.

+Saied also called for "intensifying efforts" to discover the fate of Tunisian journalists Sofiene Chourabi and Nadhir Ktari, who went missing in 2014 in Libya's Ajdabiya region.

-Libya's new transitional executive emerged from a UN process that was launched in November in Tunis, then voted on in Geneva and confirmed by Libya's parliament on March 10.
+Libya's new transitional executive emerged from a complex UN-sponsored process launched in November in Tunis.
+Its members were selected in Geneva then confirmed by Libya's parliament on March 10.

 Saied, who has made few official trips since his election in October 2019, only announced his visit on Tuesday, the day the new government was formally launched.

-He was joined by Tunisian Foreign Minister Othman Jerandi and his top adviser Nadia Akacha.
+He was joined by Tunisian Foreign Minister Othman Jerandi and top Saied adviser Nadia Akacha.

 Before 2011, oil-rich Libya was a major customer for Tunisian farm produce and building materials as well as migrant labour.